-You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in ELA 30-1 or ELA 30-2, or a minimum score at the 50th percentile on the English component of the College Board Placement Test (written on campus) or the Test of Adult Basic Education (written off campus) and a score of 2-3 on a writing sample.
+You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in ELA 30-1 or ELA 30-2, or a minimum score at the 50th percentile on the English component of the College Board Placement Test (written on campus)

-1. Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
+Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
 You must declare a principal instrument (eg. guitar, voice, piano, etc.) when you apply and then present a performance audition on this instrument.
 You will continue to pursue lessons on this instrument during your time in the program.
 The audition consists of the following elements: